LiquidSmokeX64/coffeelinux/README.md

 24: Enter: w

-25: Enter: arch-chroot /mnt

-26: Enter: bash /arch-linux-installer/arch-install_cinnamon_intel_nvidia_x86_64_stage2.sh

-27: [Step-Removed]

-28: After Stage 2 finishes, when prompted, enter: exit

-29: Enter: ./arch-linux-installer/arch-install_cinnamon_intel_nvidia_x86_64_stage3.sh

-30: [Step-Removed]

-31: [Step-Removed]

 That should finish it off for you.
-Enjoy your new DaxiLinux
+Enjoy your new Linux Mint "Alpine"